 By 1920, additional hospital facilities were needed, and in spite of pressing

-financial problems at the time, area citizens and the Methodist Church
+financial problems at the time, a majority of the 15,864 residents of

 In 1956, the governing board and management at Bozeman Deaconess recognized

-the growth that would come to the Bozeman area, and thus purchased 500
+that growth would come to the Bozeman area, and purchased 500 acres of

-1957, the hospital opened a newly equipped physical
+Community.
+In 1957, the downtown hospital opened a newly equipped physical

 therapy department; two years later, a modern laboratory was established.
-In 1961, Bozeman

-In 1969, an intensive care unit was built attached to the original buildings
+An intensive care unit was added in 1969, attached to the original buildings

 built in 1920 and 1944.
 In 1971, a $1.7 million addition was completed